adl212/NitroTypeBot/README.md

 ```#Put your usename here```
 and
 ```#Put your password here```
-5. Go to line 150 and change the numbers inside the ```randint()``` to whatever range of speeds you want to race!
+5. Go to line 150 and change the numbers inside the ```randint()``` to whatever range of wpm you want to race!
 Do not take out the comma.
 -----------------------------------------------------------------------------------------------------------------------------------
 IMPORTANT NOTES ABOUT THE BOT:
 Don't use your computer and just watch the bot race for you.
 If you try to control the mouse or controller, bot will crash.